 About Educational Aide Permits

-Addition of the ESEA Qualified Designation - ESEA stands for the federal Elementary and Secondary Education Act, or No Child Left Behind, which requires educational aides or paraprofessionals working in Title I settings to meet certain qualifications.
-However, any qualified person may add the designation regardless of their employment setting.
-To add the term “ESEA Qualified” to an educational aide permit, the individual must have successfully completed one of the following:
+Addition of the ESEA Qualified Endorsement.
+ESEA stands for the federal Elementary and Secondary Education Act, or No Child Left Behind, which requires educational aides or paraprofessionals working in Title I settings to meet certain qualifications.
+Please see the Properly Certified or Licensed Toolkit for information regarding who is required to hold the ESEA endorsement.

 About Student Monitor Permits